dtsmith2001/dtsmith2001.github.io/index.md

 I’ve read parts of this book (which is based on a series or blog posts), and learned a lot.
 I particularly like method chaining with automatic logging and the pipelines and categorically chapters.
 Oh, the [notebooks are available](https://github.com/TomAugspurger/modern-pandas).

 I wish more authors would turn a series of blog posts into books!

+# Spark and Cassandra

+[Spark and Cassandra](https://academy.datastax.com/resources/getting-started-apache-spark-and-cassandra?unit=getting-started-apache-spark-and-cassandra) are a good alternative to Hadoop as the back-end, especially since Cassandra is familiar to SQL users.

 # Debugging RESTful API's with [Postman](https://www.getpostman.com)